 An elevator pitch is a potentially useful tool to help you and your company network and generate new business and opportunities.
-But just what is an elevator pitch?
+But do you know how to write an elevator pitch?
 Also known as an elevator speech or elevator statement, an elevator pitch is a short, persuasive speech that clearly states what you or your company does.

 A good elevator pitch should be interesting, memorable, and concise.
 It should explain what makes your organization, product, or idea unique.